Ignite: Passion, Camaraderie, Competition, Dedication, Enthusiasm and Growth!

 For the 2018-2019 school year, the program moved to the Chicago Public School system, where 32 students from Whitney Young Magnet High School participated and received 3 hours of dual credit from Malcolm X College.
 Students ran independent service projects with the Salvation Army, Sarah's Circle Women's Shelter, and OpenBooks.

-2020-2021, our work continues and expands.
-Partnering with Junior Achievement, Mentoring Mission held mock interviews for 70 CPS students.
+2020-2022, our work continues and expands.
+Partnering with Junior Achievement, Mentoring Mission held mock interviews for over 200 CPS students.
 Thank you to our mentors from Oracle, Choice Hotels, Conagra Brands, ACH Foods, National Plastic Association and others.

 Case Presenters, Trainers* and Judges** (2012 to Present)